karthikramiah/axelerant/README.txt

 2. To provide an user with SSH access

     a.
 Generate a SSH key for that user
     b.
-Store the key in a particular location
+Store the key in a particular location in the ansible workstation
     c.
 Execute the below command in the ansible workstation.

      ansible-playbook -i /etc/ansible/hosts ssh_add_user.yml -e "user_name=john key_path=/home/ubuntu/.ssh/id_rsa.pub"